ThomasKerbrat/tk-web-storage/README.md

 # TKWebStorage

 TKWebStorage is a wrapper around the [Storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage) API.
-I developped it as a personnal library to use in my projects, hence my initials in the name of the library.
+I developed it as a personal library to use in my projects, hence my initials in the name of the library.
-It will eventually be published on [npmjs.com](https://www.npmjs.com/) so it can be fetched easilly.
+It will eventually be published on [npmjs.com](https://www.npmjs.com/) so it can be fetched easily.

 ## How to use?